 The values of individual properties are determined by their specific usage and locations, the quality of their tenants and the rents paid by them and by their potential for alternative usage or redevelopment.
-The board mitigates the risks associated with declines in the performance factors above by the employment of an expert professional management team and by adopting appropriate strategic objectives to be pursued (including sectoral and geographic diversification).
+The board mitigates the risks associated with declines in the performance factors above by the employment of an expert professional management team, by focusing on the markets where it has location and knowledge and by adopting appropriate strategic objectives to be pursued (including sectoral and geographic diversification).